Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-april-2023-week-4/pool-landscape-report-april-2023-week-4.md

 - **[NMKR](https://cexplorer.io/pool/pool1aq2kqdp9xf9w47vttvmqnahwd4scz2qyddsr9l4mfru4qddg3kr)** went from 1M pledge to 800k on paper, but they still have ~1MAda plegde in their wallet.
 They went "private" to 99% margin three (3) months ago.
 Interesting as we did not know they had a pool.
 Glad it’s a single high pledge pool.
 Is this an ISPO for $NMKR?
 Not sure yet.
 - **Cardanians [CRDNS](https://cardanoscan.io/pool/e069112add6af5fa1a11a1716357de1848c22229eb2eaa007702d5c9?tab=epochhistory) private pool discovered**: It's a big boy of 42.5 Million Ada.
 You can tell by the relays [here](https://cexplorer.io/pool/pool1up53z2kadt6l5xs359ckx477rpyvyg3favh25qrhqt2ujclpq3h/about#data).
-- [BLADE](https://twitter.com/conraddit) has reached Saturation!
+- **[BLADE](https://twitter.com/conraddit)** has reached Saturation!
 This great not only from a maximum reward perspective, but also that Conrad pledges to remain a single pool.
 Congrats to BLADE and team, a shining star of success and leading by example, as per below.
+Well deserved.

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">BLADE reached 99.4% saturation this morning.
 This is a great thing!
 Cardano is designed to operate with 500 fully saturated pools (K=500).
 The ideal scenario is 500 independent pools all operating at or close to 100%.
 This guarantees the most rewards to delegators.<br><br>BLADE won&#39;t… <a href="https://t.co/qMcNl4NJMZ">pic.twitter.com/qMcNl4NJMZ</a></p>&mdash; $conrad (@conraddit) <a href="https://twitter.com/conraddit/status/1653022365486395393?ref_src=twsrc%5Etfw">May 1, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-If you weren't aware, [Pooltool.io](d765dee553a7e041d525b1782a10eb0a5e52e96ed55ed173d8bb82a7) provides saturation curve graphs now, a handy visualization tool.
+If you weren't aware, [Pooltool.io](d765dee553a7e041d525b1782a10eb0a5e52e96ed55ed173d8bb82a7) now provides saturation curve graphs which are a handy visualization tool.
 Here's BLADE's below:

 {% img src="blade_sat_curve.png" alt="blade_sat_curve" %}